ESCRS Bye Laws

 - Failure by the member to satisfy membership qualifications

-14.1 The suspension or expulsion of a member shall be decided by a Disciplinary Committee nominated and authorised by the Board to make such a determination that the member has engaged in conduct materially and seriously prejudicial to the purposes and interests of the Society.
+15.1 The suspension or expulsion of a member shall be decided by a Disciplinary Committee nominated and authorised by the Council to make such a determination that the member has engaged in conduct materially and seriously prejudicial to the purposes and interests of the Society.
 A person whose membership is suspended shall not be a member during the period of suspension.

-14.3 The Member shall be given an opportunity to be heard either orally or in writing at least 5 days before the effective date of the proposed suspension or expulsion.
-The hearing shall be held or the written statement considered by the Disciplinary Committee, which has been authorised by the Board to determine whether the suspension or expulsion should take place.
+15.3 The Member shall be given an opportunity to be heard either orally or in writing at least 5 days before the effective date of the proposed suspension or expulsion.
+The hearing shall be held, or the written statement considered by the Disciplinary Committee, which has been authorised by the Council to determine whether the suspension or expulsion should take place.

-14.4 Any action challenging a suspension or expulsion or termination of membership including a claim alleging defective notice must be commenced within one year of the date of the suspension, expulsion or termination.
-Such a challenge may be brought by way of appeal on notice to the President who shall establish an Appeals Committee comprising at least three members of the Board, including co-opted members, as may be deemed appropriate and who have had no involvement in relation to the decision to suspend or expel which is under appeal.
+15.4 Any action challenging a suspension or expulsion or termination of membership including a claim alleging defective notice must be commenced within one year of the date of the suspension, expulsion, or termination.
+Such a challenge may be brought by way of appeal on notice to the Trustees, who shall establish an Appeals Committee comprising at least three elected members of the Council, or co-opted members, as may be deemed appropriate and who were not involved in relation to the decision to suspend or expel which is under appeal.
 The Appeals Committee shall receive all written submissions relating to the original decision and arrange for a further hearing to determine whether the decision to suspend or expel should be upheld or dismissed.
 The decision of the Appeals Committee shall be final and binding.

-15.1 New bye-laws may be adopted or the current bye-laws may be amended or appealed by approval of the members in a general meeting provided that any such adoption amendment or repeal shall not be inconsistent with anything contained in the Memorandum and Articles of Association of the Company.
+16.1 New byelaws may be adopted, or the current byelaws may be amended or appealed by approval of the members in a general meeting provided that any such adoption amendment or repeal shall not be inconsistent with anything contained in the Memorandum and Articles of Association of the Company.